LeonardoGoncRibeiro/LeonardoGoncRibeiro/README.md

 The rest of my projects can be found in my repositories.

+All of my certificates can be found by clicking [here!](https://github.com/LeonardoGoncRibeiro/Certificates)

 ### 📫 You can reach me via my LinkedIn page:

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/leonardo-gon%C3%A7alves-ribeiro-619312231/)